PEOPLE-ER/k-NN/docs/about.md

 1. G = Basal area $(m^2/ha)$
 2. V = Stem volume $(m^3/ha)$
-3. D = diameter $(cm)$
+3. D = Diameter $(cm)$
 4. H = Height $(m)$
-5. PINE = proportion of Scott's pine (*Pinus sylvestris*) of basal area (%)
+5. PINE = Proportion of Scott's pine (*Pinus sylvestris*) of basal area (%)
-6. SPRUCE = proportion of Norway spruce (*Picea abies*) of basal area (%)
+6. SPRUCE = Proportion of Norway spruce (*Picea abies*) of basal area (%)
-7. BL = proportion of broadleaf trees of basal area (%)
+7. BL = Proportion of broadleaf trees of basal area (%)

 The sample plots were ordered by volume and every third plot was selected for the testing feature bank (280 plot), while the rest of the plots were usind in the training feature bank (560 plots).

 ## 2.5 PROCESS AND OUTPUTS

-The k-NN tool has been implemented on the [Forestry TEP online platform](https://f-tep.com/)to allow easy exploitation of Earth observation (EO) datasets. t can also be run using the python code provided in this repository.
+The k-NN tool has been implemented on the [Forestry TEP online platform](https://f-tep.com/)to allow easy exploitation of Earth observation (EO) datasets.
+It can also be run using the python code provided in this repository.
 See the ‘Getting started with k-NN’ for technical instructions on how to run the tool in your computer.

 In the simplest form, the tool can be run with an EO image and a training feature bank.
 However, in an optimal case, part (e.g. 1/3) of the feature bank is extracted to a testing feature bank, while the remainder (e.g. 2/3) of the reference observations are used as training feature bank for the target variable prediction.
 To ensure similar distribution of the training and testing feature banks, it is recommended that the original full feature bank is ordered by one of the target variables before extracting every third sample for the testing feature bank.